SESYNC-ci/git-in-the-shell-lesson/docs/_slides/collab.md

 ## Create a new file

-Create a new text file in the RStudio editor as below, adding yourself as the first collaborator.
+Create a new text file as below, adding yourself as the first collaborator.

 ~~~
 ## Project Collaborators